orthecreedence/wookie-doc/views/docs/hooks.md

 `:pre-route` is probably the best place to check application authentication.
-By this time, you have all the GET variables and all your request headers (including the `Authorization` header). `:pre-route` can return a future that finishes either with a value (ignored) or has an error triggered on it depending on whether authentication was successful or not.
+By this time, you have all the GET variables and all your request headers (including the `Authorization` header). `:pre-route` hook functions can return a promise that resolves either with a value (ignored) or has an error triggered on it depending on whether authentication was successful or not.

 However, this poses some problems.
 Let's say you want to support large file uploads in your app: